WebHostingCoopTeam/jekyll.foundation.whc/_posts/2015-12-28-Ask-Letter.md

 Share this information with friends, family and nonprofits you care about Have questions about what we are up to currently – visit our website here or contact us at contact@webhosting.coop

-Not sure about using this link – as we aren't up on all the pages she suggests checking.
+We want to help other non-profit organizations with these fund raising efforts.
+A big part of this is being transparent and making sure that other organizations can corroborate your status.
+We are quickly trying to cover all the bases lined out by Mollie Culinane in her excelllent post here:

 http://cullinanelaw.com/year-end-giving-how-do-charitable-donations-affect-my-taxes/

-Here's where we stand:
+Here's where we stand so far:

 [Charity Navigator](http://www.charitynavigator.org/index.cfm?bay=search.profile&ein=462953237#.Vn9U_SCgq00)